mpa-mxiang/profolio2/README.md

 - Intro section
 - Work section
 - About section
+- Contact section

+All of above can be viewed in mobile and desktop responsively.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Future Features <a name="future-features"></a>

-- Contact section
-- Footer
+- JavaScript implementation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>